A vast distant mountain horizon at dusk, an open winding road leading the eye toward far luminous light.

 Each Big Five dimension, as it tends to show up when the sun is in Sagittarius.
 Archetypal parallel, not personality prediction — the best available research (Hartmann, Reuter, and Hahn, 2006) finds no reliable sun-sign link.
 The pages are honest about that, and still useful as a mirror.

 Sagittarius sparks naturally with the fellow fire signs Aries and Leo, and finds intellectual delight with Gemini and Aquarius.
 The classic opposite is Gemini across the wheel: two mutable signs, one that collects information and one that synthesises it into meaning — and both need the other's skill.
-Explore Kismet compatibility, or move to Capricorn, who teaches Sagittarius that the long view requires building something that lasts.
+Explore our compatibility, or move to Capricorn, who teaches Sagittarius that the long view requires building something that lasts.

 Sagittarius in relationships — twelve patterns, two lenses